BuildsWithKing/buildswithking-kingsecurity/README.md

 Smart contract exploits often arise from **improper access control, missing pause mechanisms, or weak invariants**.
 This project tackles those pain points by building **security extensions** that can be plugged into larger protocols.

-> ⚡ This repo is not a tutorial — it’s a production-grade, security-first foundation for Solidity projects.
+> ⚡ This repository is not a step-by-step guide, but a reference testing suite for the main [BuildsWithKing-Security](https://github.com/BuildsWithKing/buildswithking-security) repository.

 ---